Mohamed bin Issa Al Jaber: Personal life

 Al Jaber is married and has three children.
 His children are all Trustees of the MBI Al Jaber Foundation.
 In 2007, Al Jaber obtained Austrian nationality.

 Al Jaber is the founder and Chairman of the MBI Al Jaber Foundation, founded in 2002.
 MBI Al Jaber is the founding patron and donor of the London Middle East Institute at SOAS and the MBI Al Jaber Chair in Middle East Studies.
 MBI Al Jaber has donated to Corpus Christi College, University of Oxford; University of Westminster; and London School of Hygiene and Tropical Medicine.
 MBI Al Jaber was co-founding patron of the Olive Tree Programme at City, University of London, which ran from 2004 to 2016, and which brought Israeli and Palestinian students together to study in London.

 He has been on the advisory board of the Middle East Centre of the London School of Economics (LSE).
 In 2003, MBI Al Jaber donated SR21 million to Dar Al-Hekma University for women in Jeddah.
 In 2013 the MBI Al Jaber Foundation launched a Media Training Institute in Sana'a, Yemen; with a view to promoting a free press, the institute offered free courses in all types of journalism and broadcasting.
 Between 2013 and 2015, the MBI Al Jaber Foundation spent approx £1.2m; it spent £114,000 in 2016; and less than £40,000 in 2017.
+The foundation reported no income or expenses for 2021–2024, and filed no report for 2025.